- Local Company Formation

 - holds an Annual General Meeting each year; and

-- is audited annually if the company’s annual turnover exceeds VT 50,000,000 p.a. (or if the company holds a banking, trust, security dealing, insurance or other specific licence requiring audited accounts).
+- is audited annually if the company’s annual turnover exceeds VT 50,000,000 p.a. (or if the company holds a banking, trust, security dealing, insurance or other specific license requiring audited accounts).

-There are additional requirements for local companies that wish to operate as banks, insurance companies, trust companies and other specific licences.
+There are additional requirements for local companies that wish to operate as banks, insurance companies, trust companies and other specific licenses.

 Law Partners is here to help you with your new company’s incorporation, or the acquisition or change of ownership of an existing company.
 We assist with all local company requirements and can provide you with a registered office and corporate secretarial services, to remind and assist you to meet and maintain necessary requirements too.